AggelikiChal/AggelikiChal.github.io/_pages/talks.md

 - Descriptive complexity for hard counting problems with easy decision versions, _Logic Colloquium (LC’22)_.

-- Structural and descriptive complexity of hard counting problems with easy decision version, _Icelandic Center of Excellence in Theoretical Computer Science (ICE-TCS seminar)_.
+- Structural and descriptive complexity of hard counting problems with easy decision version, _Icelandic Center of Excellence in Theoretical Computer Science (ICE-TCS seminar, Reykjavik University)_.

 - Characterizations and approximability of hard counting classes below #P, _The New York Colloquium on Algorithms and Complexity (NYCAC 2021)_.